A large number of our sites make ideal filming backdrops.

 Filming commissioned by Irish tourism partners may be considered as Promotional, depending on content.

-Filming for factual, non-dramatised productions with a primary focus on the history of a site(s) may be classed as Promotional Filming, but this is at our discretion and can be further discussed with your filming liaison contact at OPW.
+Filming for factual, non-dramatised productions with a primary focus on the history of a site(s) may be classed as Promotional Filming, but this is at our discretion and can be further discussed at the time of application

 Promotional Filming will typically only be considered under the following parameters, to reduce impact on site(s):